 Bystanders play a critical role in the prevention of sexual and relationship violence.
 Individuals who observe violence, or witness the conditions that perpetuate violence but are not directly involved have the choice to intervene, speak up, or do something about it.

-The CSU Pueblo promotes a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
+At CSU Pueblo, we promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 Active bystanders may not know what to do even if they want to help.

-Below are some suggestion
+Below are some suggestions: